 The previous sections have addressed two out of three questions posed in the introduction: “what the ledger looks like”, and “who may request which changes”.
 This section addresses the last one, “who sees which changes and data”.
-That is, it explains the privacy model for DA ledgers.
+That is, it explains the privacy model for Daml ledgers.

 To make this more precise, a stakeholder concept is needed.

 Intuitively, as signatories are bound by a contract, they have a stake in it.
 Actors might not be bound by the contract, but they still have a stake in their actions, as these are the actor’s rights.
 Generalizing this, observers are parties who might not be bound by the contract, but still have the right to see the contract.
 For example, Alice should be an observer of the PaintOffer, such that she is made aware that the offer exists.

 Signatories are already determined by the contract model discussed so far.
 The full contract model additionally specifies the contract observers on each contract.
 A stakeholder of a contract (according to a given contract model) is then either a signatory or a contract observer on the contract.
 Note that in Daml, as detailed later, controllers specified using simple syntax are automatically made contract observers whenever possible.

 In the graphical representation of the paint offer acceptance below, contract observers who are not signatories are indicated by an underline.

 In addition to contract observers, the contract model can also specify choice observers on individual Exercise actions.
 Choice observers get to see a specific exercise on a contract, and to view its consequences.
 Choice observers are not considered stakeholders of the contract, they only affect the set of informees on an action, for the purposes of projection (see below).